 The quirky line that I like saying about myself is - “Hello World!
 I’m a genetic program unplugged from the matrix, living my clock ticks by random if-else.”.
 It says I am a nerd - but what more?
 It says about my enchantment about the simulation hypothesis and evolutionary algorithms.
 It says about my fascination in bridging the digital and biological world, atleast in intelligent decision making.
 Yet, it says so little about me - about who I really am, about what defines me as ‘me’…

 For the brightest stars and the darkest chasms, a name is more than enough… take Alexander the Great or King Solomon, take Albert Einstein or Issac Newton, take Abraham Lincoln or Karl Marx for example.

-- My current occupation - PhD candidate at TU Delft working on Accelerating Genomics using Quantum Algorithms doesn’t quite encapsulate anything of who I am.
+doesn’t quite encapsulate anything of who I am.
 The name hardly a shell, my current professional career a speck in the vastness of things I like to associate myself with.
 This is what this page is about…

 but before that… a trip down memory lane… of each spin on the potter’s wheel that shaped who I am today… an ode to every event, every person, who touched my life and moulded me.

 … I was born on the rainy month of July, 1991 in Purulia, West Bengal.
 I lived there for the best part of my life.
 The place infused in me the simplicity of the district folks, the love for nature as well as the laid-back attitude towards life.
 I began my schooling there, at Little Angels School (don’t know, how I still grew up to be a cunning imp though).
 An year after I got admission into the Assembly of God Church School, Purulia.
 My parents were both doctors working at the district hospital.